 There are other forms:

 These have an affinity for different somatostatin receptors, SSTR subtypes 3 and 5 and SSTR subtype 5, respectively 3.

-The salivary glands and thyroid show faint to mild homogeneous uptake 4,5.
+The salivary and thyroid glands typically only show mild uptake 4,5.

 - 1. Deppen SA, Liu E, Blume JD, Clanton J, Shi C, Jones-Jackson LB, Lakhani V, Baum RP, Berlin J, Smith GT, Graham M, Sandler MP, Delbeke D, Walker RC.
 Safety and Efficacy of 68Ga-DOTATATE PET/CT for Diagnosis, Staging, and Treatment Management of Neuroendocrine Tumors.
 (2016) Journal of nuclear medicine : official publication, Society of Nuclear Medicine.
 57 (5): 708-14. doi:10.2967/jnumed.115.163865 - Pubmed